alokpandey/Inventory-system/docs/docs/develop/contributing.md

 ### Main Development Branch

-The HEAD of the "master" branch of InvenTree represents the current "latest" state of code development.
+The HEAD of the "main" branch of InvenTree represents the current "latest" state of code development.

-- All feature branches are merged into master
+- All feature branches are merged into main
-- All bug fixes are merged into master
+- All bug fixes are merged into main

-**No pushing to master:** New features must be submitted as a pull request from a separate branch (one branch per feature).
+**No pushing to main:** New features must be submitted as a pull request from a separate branch (one branch per feature).

 ### Feature Branches

-Feature branches should be branched *from* the *master* branch.
+Feature branches should be branched *from* the *main* branch.

 - One major feature per branch / pull request
-- Feature pull requests are merged back *into* the master branch
+- Feature pull requests are merged back *into* the main branch

 ### Stable Branch